 How Are Cherry Blossoms Eaten?

 Cherry blossoms are consumed in a number of ways, just as one would consume or mix an herb into their regular food or drink.
-Some people even bath in water with cherry blossoms to promote skin regeneration and renewal!
+Some people even bathe in water with cherry blossoms to promote skin regeneration and renewal!
+But, in what ways can you eat cherry blossoms?

 Some of the most common ways to consume sakura cherry blossoms include: